Windows XP Professional x64 Edition: Software compatibility

 Windows XP Professional x64 Edition uses a technology named Windows-on-Windows 64-bit (WoW64), which permits the execution of 32-bit software.
 It was first used in Windows XP 64-bit Edition (for Itanium architecture).
 Later, it was adopted for x64 editions of Windows XP and Windows Server 2003.

 Since the x86-64 architecture includes hardware-level support for 32-bit instructions, WoW64 simply switches the process between 32- and 64-bit modes.
 As a result, x86-64 architecture microprocessors suffer no performance loss when executing 32-bit Windows applications.
 On the Itanium architecture, WoW64 was required to translate 32-bit x86 instructions into their 64-bit Itanium equivalents—which in some cases were implemented in quite different ways—so that the processor could execute them.
 All 32-bit processes are shown with *32 in the task manager, while 64-bit processes have no extra text present.

 Although 32-bit applications can be run transparently, the mixing of the two types of code within the same process is not allowed.
 A 64-bit program cannot use a 32-bit dynamic-link library (DLL) and similarly a 32-bit program cannot use a 64-bit DLL.
 This may lead to the need for library developers to provide both 32-bit and 64-bit binary versions of their libraries.
 Specifically, 32-bit shell extensions for Windows Explorer fail to work with 64-bit Windows Explorer.
 Windows XP x64 Edition ships with both 32-bit and 64-bit versions of Windows Explorer.
 The 32-bit version can become the default Windows Shell.
-Windows XP x64 Edition also includes both 32-bit and 64-bit versions of Internet Explorer 6, so that user can still use browser extensions or ActiveX controls that are not available in 64-bit versions.
+Windows XP x64 Edition also includes both 32-bit and 64-bit versions of Internet Explorer 6, so that users can still use browser extensions or ActiveX controls that are not available in 64-bit versions.

 Only 64-bit drivers are supported in Windows XP x64 Edition, but 32-bit codecs are supported as long as the media player that uses them is 32-bit.

 Installation of programs

-By default, 64-bit (x86-64) Windows programs are installed onto their own folders under folder location "C:\Program Files", while 32-bit (x86-32) Windows programs are installed onto their own folders under folder location "C:\Program Files (x86)".
+By default, 64-bit (x86-64) Windows programs are installed onto their own folders under C:\Program Files, while 32-bit (x86/IA-32) Windows programs are installed onto their own folders under C:\Program Files (x86).